Despite our best intentions as cat-parents, we can sometimes make mistakes in choosing the right food for our kitty.

 10. Feeding Only Dry Food

 Cats’ bodies are designed to get water from their food, which is why they don’t normally lap up water the way dogs do.
 Feeding your cat only dry food is not a great idea as it contains as low as only 5-10% water.
-Keeping her on dry food alone can lead to her developing urinary tract infections as
+Keeping her on dry food alone can lead to her developing urinary tract infections as even normally cat urine tends to be highly concentrated.
+A lack of water in her diet makes it even more concentrated and acidic.

 The best thing to do is to give them sufficient canned food which is about 78% water.
 This takes care of a majority of their water requirement.